 Fifty years of Five Colleges, 100 years of campus cooperation

-The 2015–16 academic year marks the 50th anniversary of campus collaboration within the Five College Consortium, but cooperation among our member institutions began more than a century ago.
+The 2015–16 academic year marked the 50th anniversary of campus collaboration within the Five College Consortium, but cooperation among our member institutions began more than a century ago.
 In 1914, Amherst, Mount Holyoke, Smith, Massachusetts Agricultural and International YMCA colleges formed the Committee on University Extension of the Connecticut Valley Colleges to provide educational services to the region’s residents.

 By the 1950s, four of our current five campuses were collaborating in academic disciplines, sharing faculty members and allowing student cross registration.
 Inspired by their early successes, Amherst, Mount Holyoke, Smith and UMass went on to hire a staff, found a joint astronomy department, launch WFCR radio and develop a proposal for a new kind of college, all before incorporating as Four Colleges, in 1965.
 That proposal, The New College Plan, laid much of the groundwork for the creation of our fifth campus, Hampshire College.
 In the years since, there have been many noteworthy accomplishments within the consortium; this timeline highlights some of them.